openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/03-streaming-data-from-database.md

 ### Verify that data is emitted from MySQL to Kafka

 Now let's check the contents of the `customers` table in MySQL.

-Enter the following command to display the source table:
+Display the source table:

 ``oc -n default exec -i deploy/mysql -- bash -c 'mysql -t -u $MYSQL_USER -p$MYSQL_PASSWORD -e "SELECT * from customers" inventory'``{{execute}}

-The command returns the contents of the `customers` table, as in the following example:
+The command returns the contents of the `customers` table:

 ```bash
 mysql: [Warning] Using a password on the command line interface can be insecure.